estuary/flow/site/docs/reference/Connectors/capture-connectors/facebook-marketing.md

 ## Prerequisites

+There are two ways to authenticate with Facebook when capturing data into Flow: signing in with OAuth2, and manually supplying an access token.
+Their prerequisites differ.

+OAuth is recommended for simplicity in the Flow web app;
+the manual method is the only supported method using the command line.

+### Signing in with OAuth2

+To use OAuth2 in the Flow web app, you'll need A Facebook Business account and its [Ad Account ID](https://www.facebook.com/business/help/1492627900875762).

+### Configuring manually with an access token

+To configure manually with an access token, you'll need:

 * A Facebook Business account, and its Ad Account ID.
 * A Facebook app with:
   * The [Marketing API](https://developers.facebook.com/products/marketing-api/) enabled.